prohippo/ActiveWatch/README.md

 All Java source code is included in the GitHub repository.
 You can build out all the AW modules by running the 'build' shell script included with the AW GitHub download.
-The script is for macOS Darwin Unix and should be edited for your iown computing platform.
+The script is for macOS Darwin Unix and should be edited for your own computing platform.
 You will have to install a Java JDK if you do not have one already.
 Everything in the AW demonstration still has to run from a command line.